 Attention deficit/hyperactivity disorder (ADHD) and attention deficit disorder (ADD); strategies for parents and caregivers to use between counseling sessions to improve the effectiveness of therapy without the use of medication or combined with medication management.

-As an a Professional Counselor, I have been providing individual and family therapy services for many children and adults with ADHD and ADD.
+As a Licensed Professional Counselor, I have been providing individual and family therapy services for many children and adults with ADHD and ADD.

 Prior to successfully implementing any of these strategies, it is important that the parent or caregiver has adequate self-care strategies in place.
 For example, if a parent/teacher is struggling with burnout, the strategies may not be implemented correctly because of personal fatigue.
 It is important that caregivers take care of themselves.
 Activities such as: exercise, eating balanced meals, getting adequate sleep, as well as having regular personal time, and having a solid support network are needs which typically need to be met prior to implementing interventions.